 Next, we want to Show the first part/parts that we will assembly.
 You can do this a couple different ways.

 • Right Click in the background and select Show All Objects.
 Then proceed to select and hide all objects but the one/ones you want to show in this first step.
-I know this is a lot of selecting and hiding, but for each step it will be fewer and fewer parts you need to do this on.

 • The preferred method is to use the Model Tree to Show the part/parts you want to work with.
 This does require you to know the name of the part/assembly you want to work with in each step.
 So, take that into consideration in your planning.
 As seen in the image below the Model Tree icon at the bottom is selected to bring up the Model Tree.
 If you expand to the lowest level you will see the parts that are hidden by the under intensified eye icon with a line through it.
 By selecting the eye icon, the part will go from being hidden to shown.